 Among distinguished sociologists, Kark Polanyi an influential and internationally renowned Austrian-born economic historian, who taught widely throughout Europe and the United States, and has a substantial and continuing influence in sociology because of the way in which his empirical studies undermine many of the assumptions of neoclassical economic theory.
-His best-known publication is The Great Transformation (l944) - which has a Foreword by Robert M. Maclver - in which he seeks to document the causes of the two world wars, the depression of the 1930s, and the basis of the 'new order' of the mid-twentieth century.
+Karl Polanyi's best-known publication is The Great Transformation (l944), which has a Foreword by Robert M. Maclver - in which Karl Polanyi seeks to document the causes of the two world wars, the depression of the 1930s, and the basis of the 'new order' of the mid-twentieth century.

 Karl Polanyi's other major publications, notably the co-authored Trade and Markets in the Early Empires (1957) and the posthumously published The Livelihood of Man (1977) develop Polanyi's so-called substantivist critique of liberalism, challenging the idea that freedom and justice are inextricably tied to the free market economy, and documenting the various ways in which economic processes in any society are necessarily shaped by its cultural, political, and social institutions.